plaidfinch/Euler14-Optimization/README.md

 Progressively optimized versions (in Haskell) of a solution to Problem 14 from Project Euler (<http://projecteuler.net/problem=14>).

+The source files are formatted such that one can flip quickly back and forth between them to see changes, as similar code is visually aligned between files.

 Every version takes as its first argument the size of problem to solve, with a default of 1,000,000.
-This may be specified in floating-point notation, as `1e6`.
+This may be specified in floating-point notation, like `1e6`.

 Summary of Versions
 -------------------